brainsow/spectrum-galaxy-guidebook/README.md

-# spectrum-galaxy-guidebook
+# spectrum-galaxy-library
-A patchouli guidebook for in-game use
+A collection of patchouli books for in-game use